matloff/regtools/UnbalancedClasses.md

 ```

-(Using the same data to fit and predict, just an illustration.)

 So we'd check cases 542, 6109 and so on by hand.

 For the `randomForest` package, a bit more work (could write a wrapper